maiminh1996/maiminh1996.github.io/_posts/image-processing/2022-07-29-pihole-camera.md

 Key properties (follows from Snell's law):

 - Rays passing through 0 are not refracted
-- Rays parallel to the optical axis are focused on the focal point $F'$
+- Rays parallel to the optical axis are focused on the focal point $$F'$$
-- All rays passing through P are focused by the thin lens on the point $p$
+- All rays passing through P are focused by the thin lens on the point $$p$$

 <!-- <img src="/img/camera/thin_len.png" alt="drawing" width="500"/> -->
 ![](../../../assets/img/camera/thin_len.png)